 “When every study becomes ammunition for a prior advocacy belief, we lose that ability to have a public conversation,” Pollack says.

 So, for journalists covering research studies, standard best practices bear repeating.
 Read the actual study, not summaries that appear elsewhere.
 Reach out to the researchers, even (or especially) if you disagree with their methods or conclusions.
 Academics, after all, are increasingly encouraged to “in some way engage the conversation” about their peer-reviewed published work, according to Pollack.

 And, especially, be attentive to the sample at the heart of a study.
 The slippery coverage of this gun study suggested that background checks don’t work because violent people will find a way, no matter what, to obtain a gun illegally.
-But that’s a dangerously tautological interpretation—the study’s entire sample size included people with a history of gun charges.
+But that’s a dangerously tautological interpretation–the study’s entire sample size included people with a history of gun charges.
 It did not, by it’s nature, include people who wanted to obtain a gun and couldn’t.
-As tempting as it can be to draw a broad conclusion from a research study, if the sample size doesn’t fit the story, the result will only be so much noise.Anna Clark is CJR's correspondent for Michigan, Wisconsin, Ohio, and Pennsylvania.
-A 2011 Fulbright fellow, Clark has written for The New York Times, The American Prospect, and Grantland.
-She can be found online at www.annaclark.net and on Twitter @annaleighclark.
-She lives in Detroit.
+As tempting as it can be to draw a broad conclusion from a research study, if the sample size doesn’t fit the story, the result will only be so much noise.Anna Clark is a journalist in Detroit.
+Her writing has appeared in ELLE Magazine, The New York Times, The Washington Post, Next City, and other publications.
+Anna edited A Detroit Anthology, a Michigan Notable Book, and she was a 2017 Knight-Wallace journalism fellow at the University of Michigan.
+She is the author of The Poisoned City: Flint’s Water and the American Urban Tragedy, published by Metropolitan Books, an imprint of Henry Holt.
+She is online at www.annaclark.net and on Twitter @annaleighclark.